oznogon/gattaibushido-public/rules/03_basic_play.md

 The **+Ruin** trigger targets a Location, and its effect depends on that Location's current state.
 If the Location is currently Standing, +Ruin forces it to flip to a Damaged state.
 If the Location is already Damaged, +Ruin forces it to a Razed state.
 A Razed location cannot be targeted by +Ruin.

-### +Strife
+### +Schism

 **Valid Targets:** Pilots

-The **+Strife** trigger hurts the Pilots by damaging their central team Harmony.
-Each time anyone in the team either triggers on their own or is otherwise afflicted with +Strife, the Team's Harmony is reduced by 1 rank.
-Harmony can never be reduced below 1 (Red); each instance of +Strife acquired while "in the Red" subsequently triggers +Trauma:Each to the *entire* team.
+The **+Schism** trigger hurts the Pilots by damaging their central team Harmony.
+Each time anyone in the team either triggers on their own or is otherwise afflicted with +Schism, the Team's Harmony is reduced by 1 rank.
+Harmony can never be reduced below 1 (Red); each instance of +Schism acquired while "in the Red" subsequently triggers +Trauma:Each to the *entire* team.
 See p.
 SQUARP for full details on Harmony.

-By default, any Pilot can spend her Buffers to prevent +Strife that she personally either triggers or is targeted by, one token per event prevented.
+By default, any Pilot can spend her Buffers to prevent +Schism that she personally either triggers or is targeted by, one token per event prevented.

 ### +Trauma